 What is the minimum car insurance required in Ohio?

-Insurance in Ohio is required in order to make sure that everyone is able to handle the financial responsibility of a car accident, Liability coverage exists to do just that, and it’s what you need to buy to form the legally required basis of your policy.
+Insurance in Ohio is required to make sure that everyone can handle the financial responsibility of a car accident.
+Liability coverage exists to do just that, and it’s what you need to buy to form the legally required basis of your policy.
 Minimum coverage costs vary from state to state.